-Written assignments submitted during the course, a group presentation and a final written exam.
+Challenges during tutorial meetings, a presentation and a final written exam.
 In case of a low course enrollment, an oral exam may be held instead of a written exam.

 SSC3055 Chinese International Relations and Foreign Policy

 Semester Period ECTS Concentration Device Free Fall 2 5 Social Sciences No